johnzxcvbnm/Adi/unit_1/w01d02/instructor_notes/TERMINAL_NAVIGATION.md

 ![](https://i.imgur.com/CvggrYa.png)

-- Keep it locked in your dock.
+- We will be using Terminal every day!
+Keep it locked in your dock.
 Right click on the icon, highlight options, check "Keep in Dock".

 ![](https://i.imgur.com/ZrPuVNq.png)